 (Some ineligible businesses include those engaged in illegal activities, loan packaging, speculation, multi-sales distribution, gambling, investment or lending, or where the owner is on parole.
 There are certain exceptions; see our PPP eligibility FAQs for details.)

 If you reported over $4800 in income last year and were in business before February 15, 2020, you probably qualify.
-If you’re not sure, you should definitely start your PPP application now and we’ll help you figure it out.

 Read more: If I had 1099 income can I get a PPP loan?